The-Graze/LivSkins/README.md

 # How Do the Skins work?

-Simple Place any imae into the created "SkinImages" Folder and select in game!
+Simple Place any image into the created "SkinImages" Folder and select in game!

 ![{8179FCE5-FC33-40B6-B9D7-A5B1E3DA9936}](https://github.com/user-attachments/assets/d8b140d0-1e6d-4792-8d15-0913a1fbde81)